tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Measure
 - Preferred Label: Measure
-- Definition: A DataQualityNeed that expresses how the fitness of data for some use may be measured.
+- Definition: A bdqffdq:DataQualityNeed that expresses how the fitness of data for some use may be measured.
 - SubClass Of: DataQualityNeed; MeasurementConcept
-- Comments: Contextualized Dimension in the original framework.
-Describes an instance of the MeasurementConcept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
+- Comments: ContextualizedDimension in the original framework.
+Describes an instance of the bdqffdq:MeasurementConcept in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
-Describes the Criteria for measuring an aspect of data quality related to some DataQualityNeed.
-May be Criteria for determining that data are COMPLETE or NOT_COMPLETE, or may be Criteria for asserting a numeric Measure.
-COMPLETE or NOT_COMPLETE Measures are fundamental to data quality control, as a set of data is filtered to the subset of data that have quality for some need if all records are COMPLETE for all pertinent Measures.
+Describes the bdqffdq:Criteria for measuring an aspect of data quality related to a bdqffdq:DataQualityNeed.
+May be bdqffdq:Criteria for determining that data are bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE, or may be bdqffdq:Criteria for asserting a numeric bdqffdq:Measure.
+The bdqffdq:COMPLETE and bdqffdq:NOT_COMPLETE bdqffdq:Measures are fundamental to data quality control, as a set of data is filtered to the subset of data that have quality for some need if all records are bdqffdq:COMPLETE for all pertinent bdqffdq:Measures.
-A Measure is the DataQualityNeed concept that parallels a MeasurementMethod in the Solutions layer, and a MeasurementAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:Measure is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:MeasurementMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:MeasurementAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
 ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }
-also acceptable Measure
+also acceptable bdqffdq:Measure
 AM(me) = {va | me ∈ C D ⋀ va ⊂ C C}

 ********************